sikicode/physionet24/README.md

 This repository contains a Python entry for the [George B. Moody PhysioNet Challenge 2024](https://physionetchallenges.org/2024/).

-## How do I run these scripts?
+## How do I run scripts?

-First, you can download and create data for these scripts by following the instructions in the following section.
+First, download and create ECG image data by following the instructions in the [How do I create data for these scripts?](#data-creation) section.

 Second, you can install the dependencies for these scripts by creating a Docker image (see below) or [virtual environment](https://docs.python.org/3/library/venv.html) and running